On the Uniform Computational Content of Computability Theory: The Kleene-Post Theorem

-Likewise, we can use the analogue of van Lambalgen's Theorem for genericity, the following theorem of Yu, to prove a similar statement for 1--genericity.
-We first formulate a suitable relativized version of the theorem of Yu (see \cite{Yu06a} and \cite[Theorem~8.20.1]{DH10}):
+Likewise, we can use the analogue of van Lambalgen's theorem for genericity to prove a similar statement for 1--genericity.
+We first formulate a suitable relativized version of a theorem of Yu (see \cite{Yu06a} and \cite[Theorem~8.20.1]{DH10}).

-\begin{theorem}[Yu's Theorem 2006] Let $p,q,r\in2^\IN$.
+\begin{theorem}[Yu's theorem 2006] Let $p,q,r\in2^\IN$.
 If $\langle p,q\rangle$ is 1--generic in $r$, then $q$ is 1--generic in $r$ and $p$ is 1--generic in $\langle q,r\rangle$. \end{theorem}

 The proof is a direct relativization of the proof given in \cite[Theorem~8.20.1]{DH10}.
 We obtain the following corollary.